RETALIATION DEFENSE

 - Hostile behavior directed toward an employee

-If an employee believes they have been retaliated against, they may file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC) or the California Department of Fair Employment and Housing (DFEH).
-The applicable agency will notify you and investigate the claim.
+When employees believe they experienced retaliation, they often file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC) or the California Department of Fair Employment and Housing (DFEH).
+After they file, the agency notifies the employer and launches an investigation.

-Our team at Swingle, Van Egmond & Heitlinger understands what is at stake.
-Call (209) 340-1110 or contact us online to discuss your case with us.
+Swingle, Van Egmond & Heitlinger understands the high stakes involved in retaliation cases.
+Call 209-522-2211 or contact us online to speak with our team today.

 “This firm exemplifies how a multi-faceted group of attorneys can work together to achieve positive results.”